cal-adapt/climakitae/docs-mkdocs/climate-data-interface/howto/clip.md

 Subset your data to a specific geographic area using boundaries, points, or bounding boxes.

+The boundary catalog also includes an optional `Tribal Areas` category for named BIA areas in the western United States.
+These are illustrative geographic representations, not legal or ownership boundaries.

 ## By Named Region (County, Watershed, etc.)

 ```python